-Once the door is closed, there will be some noise as air is pushed in to the chamber and the pressure increases.
+Once you are comfortably seated, the door is then closed.
+There will be some noise as air is pushed into the chamber and the pressure increases.
 It will get warmer and you will feel fullness in your ears similar to when in an aeroplane.
 You will have been shown how to avoid discomfort by clearing or ‘equalising’ your ears.
-There are several ways to do this and the chamber operator will talk you through these.
+There are several ways to do this (you can find details within our FAQs), if you need more information the chamber operator will talk you through these.
 Most people find that swallowing or sipping water is sufficient.
-If you develop any discomfort inform the attendant and the rate of compression will be reduced or stopped.
+If you develop any discomfort inform the operator and the rate of compression will be reduced or stopped.

 Stage 2 – Treatment

 On reaching the required pressure the chamber operator will notify clients that they are ‘at depth’.
 By this point the chamber will quieten slightly as the air inlet to fill the chamber is closed.
 You can now sit back, relax and breathe.

 Your mask can be removed occasionally for taking a rest or having a sip of water, unless stated by the operator for Covid-19 security.

 We monitor various levels within the chamber throughout the session; including oxygen levels within the chamber environment and temperature.
 On occasion we may have to ‘flush’ the chamber to bring these back to our baseline levels.
 Should we have to do this, we will notify you and you will once again hear noise similar to when we compress the chamber.
 This allows us to exchange the air within the chamber reducing the oxygen levels (which happens where a mask does not have a tight seal around a clients face or a hose has a slight leak – it is not dangerous, we just like to ensure it remains at a constant level) and can reduce the temperature within the chamber on a warm day.